SarahCreager/reading-note/class-01.md

 One important thing to remember when using HTML5 tags is that older browsers will require additional information to understand how to read these new tags.

 ## Designing Websites
-Below are 4 questions you want to ask before you begin designing your website.
+Below are 4 questions you should ask before you begin designing a website.

 ### **1).
 Who is visiting the site?**
 This is your target audience.
 Who you're trying to reach.
 What is their age, job, income, interests, hobbies?
 Sometimes it helps to invent fictional people and refer back to them while you create your website.